CrayLabs/SmartSim/doc/orchestrator.rst

 ------------
 In the application script, we retrieved a NumPy tensor stored from within the driver script.
-To support the application functionality, we create a NumPy array in the experiment workflow to send to the orchestrator.
+To support the application functionality, we create a NumPy array in the experiment driver script to send to the orchestrator.
 To send a tensor to the orchestrator, use the function ``Client.put_tensor(name, data)``:

 .. code-block:: python